hfjooste/UltimateStarterKit/docs/gameinstance.md

 </ul>

 <i><strong>NB:</strong> You are required to set the save slot before you can save/load data.
 If not, you will get a <code>nullptr</code> and might cause your game to crash</i>

+## Input Indicators
+The Game Instance will automatically detect input events and update the current input device if needed.
+If the input device is changed, other classes will be notified through the <code>OnInputDeviceUpdated</code> event

 ## API Reference
 ### Properties